 Factors That Affect Your Settlement

-There are certain factors that may affect your recovery amount for a wrongful death suit.
-They may reduce recovery or bar recovery altogether.
+There are certain factors that may affect your compensation amount for wrongful death lawsuits.
+They may reduce recovery or bar wrongful death awards altogether.

 Your Loved One Was Partly at Fault